St. Albert Comets

 The St. Albert Comets are a Junior C ice hockey team in the Noralta Junior Hockey League (NJHL) based out of St. Albert, Alberta.
 They play their home games at Servus Credit Union Place.

 History

 The St. Albert Comets began life in the 1992 season as the St. Albert Shooters.
 They joined the Noralta Junior Hockey League for the 1996/97 season.
-The club was re-named the St. Albert Comets to honour the Senior A hockey club that played in parts of the 1960's and 1970's in St. Albert.
+The club was renamed the St. Albert Comets to honour the Senior A hockey club that played in parts of the 1960s and 1970s in St. Albert.